-Transfer credit will be awarded for a course provided a grade of "C" or higher was achieved.
-A course with a grade of "D" may be granted credit only when there are an equal number of course credits with "B" grades or higher.
-The application of transfer credits will vary depending on the degree program & major to which the applicant is admitted.
+Transfer credit will be considered for a course provided a grade of "C" or higher was achieved.
+A course with a grade of "D" may be considered only when there are an equal number of course equivalents with "B" grades or higher.
+The granting of transfer credits will vary depending on the degree program and major to which the applicant is admitted.
 Nipissing University residency requirements apply.